raphaelauv/fastAPI-aiohttp-example/README.md

 # Full exemple of [FastAPI](https://github.com/tiangolo/fastapi) with an [aiohttp](https://github.com/aio-libs/aiohttp) client

-### This an exemple with FastAPI but you can use this logic with any async ( ASGI ) web framework
+### This is an exemple with FastAPI but you can use this logic with any async ( ASGI ) web framework
 #

 #### Implemented logic :